angelynaliem/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach loops over each element in the array and returns particular items we want .map creates a new array containing the particular items we want

 2. Explain the difference between a callback and a higher order function.

+Callback is using a function that’s been previously declared in our code Higher order functions is creating and using a function within another function

 3. What is closure?

+Closure is the ability of a function to access variables outside of its function (e.g. in the parent function) but still within its lexical environment

 4. Describe the four rules of the 'this' keyword.

+Rule #1: Window/Global Object binding, when in the global scope, this refers to the Window’s object Rule #2: Implicit binding, using the dot notation to refer to an object Rule #3: New binding, using new keyword to give inheritance to an object using Constructor function Rule #4: Explicit binding, using .call or .apply method to explicitly define ‘this’.

 5. Why do we need super() in an extended class?

+We use super() to call on the Parent’s Constructor so that we can inherit the Parent’s properties/values

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.